exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 This Concept Exercise's prerequisites Concepts are:

 - `numbers-basic`: `int` values will be stored in the array and returned as output.

+## Resources to refer to

+### Hints

+- [Arrays][docs.microsoft.com-arrays]
+- [Single-dimensional arrays][docs.microsoft.com-single-dimensional-arrays]
+- [Usings foreach with arrays][docs.microsoft.com-foreach-with-arrays]

+### After

+- [Collections][docs.microsoft.com-collections]
+- [Implicitly typed arrays][docs.microsoft.com-implicitly-typed-arrays]

+As this is an introductory exercise, we should take care not to link to very advanced resources, to prevent overwhelming the student.

+## Representer

+This exercise does not require any specific representation logic to be added to the [representer][csharp-representer].

+## Analyzer

+This exercise could benefit from having an [analyzer][csharp-analyzer] that can comment on:

+- Difference between `for` vs `foreach` loops.

 ## Implementing